gatling/gatling/src/sphinx/general/scenario.rst

 *counterName* is optional.

-*exitASAP* is optional and defaults to true.
+*exitASAP* is optional and defaults to false.
 If true, the condition will be evaluated for each element inside the loop, possibly causing to exit before reaching the end of the iteration.

 .. _scenario-forever: